The problem: a hidden disease

 The sense of defeat that characterises so much depression also tends to alleviate so that we feel more empowered once again.
-The overwhelming memories of lack of control, lack of ability and feelings of despair, which may have previously gripped our sub-conscious mind, begin to be cleared out of the system so that we are no longer trapped by the negative impressions of our past.
+The overwhelming memories of lack of control, lack of ability and feelings of despair, which may have previously gripped our subconscious mind, begin to be cleared out of the system so that the negative impressions of our past no longer trap us.

 So meditation restores balance and provides an opportunity for people to lead themselves out of despair and win their greatest ever battle.

 We have had numerous successes with depression, whether mild, major, postnatal or bipolar, and, as far as we are aware, no failures.

 If you have depressive symptoms and like what you hear but still feel unsure, please take heart.
 The fact is that any negative thoughts or feelings that arise in you are just a consequence of imbalanced brain functioning and the real you can still be set free from the bondage of sadness, lethargy, and pessimism that otherwise ails you.
 If you can get yourself to a course, we will give you everything you need to enable you to overcome this.

 By the end of this decade, depression is projected to be the second leading cause of disability in the world.
 Meditation can be the cure, and it will also act as a preventative tool.
 It is here to be utilised by anyone who wants it.